ofajzea/projet-4/0-template/docs/instructions_git.md

 - Login to your Gricad account
 - Go to `https://gricad-gitlab.univ-grenoble-alpes.fr/imspoc_gipsa/remote-sensing-projects`
-- Fork your project on your private account (click on the button on top right)
+- Fork your project on your private account (click on the button `Fork` on top right)

 ## Initialize the git repository